magomimmo/modern-cljs/doc/tutorial-19.md

-As a last change before lighting the fire, update the `project.clj` file of the `modern-cljs` project itself by upgrading its references to the newly crerated shoreleave SNAPSHOT release.
+As a last change before lighting the fire, update the `project.clj` file of the `modern-cljs` project itself by upgrading its references to the newly crerated shoreleave SNAPSHOT releases.

 ```clj
 (defproject modern-cljs "0.1.0-SNAPSHOT"